LEGALIZATION OF PROSTITUTION IN THE EUROPEAN UNION.

 The last time prostitution was completely banned in Austria was under the reign of Maria Theresa I of Austria (1740-1780), who sent prostitutes along with other "antisocial" people away from the cities.

-In 1850, the Vienna police proposed that prostitutes register, undergo medical examinations twice a week, and obtain special health certificates.
+In 1850, the Vienna police proposed that prostitutes register, undergo medical examinations twice a week, and obtain special health certificates."The councilors themselves established brothels and even financed a brothel with taxes."

 In 1873, Anton Ritter von Le Monnier, head of the corps, reformed Vienna's prostitution law, and since then health certificates have been mandatory.